 Process Risk Maps covering each step in the KALAHI-CIDSS process.

 Overall report, that draws on 1 & 2 and the field visits that lays out vulnerabilities and weak points in the design and implementation of KALAHI-CIDSS, plus concrete, actionable recommendations to strengthen integrity systems.
+These recommendations could include suggestions on how to better employ Information and Communication Technology (ICT) to enhance feedback from and monitoring of outputs and outcomes by communities.

 Schedule